manhnt9/Doom3/README.md

 --------------------------------------

-The Doom 3 GPL source code release does not include functionality enabling rendering of stencil shadows via the ìdepth failî method, a functionality commonly known as "Carmack's Reverse".
+The Doom 3 GPL source code release does not include functionality enabling rendering of stencil shadows via the ‚Äúdepth fail‚Äù method, a functionality commonly known as "Carmack's Reverse".

 MayaImport: